JulienneJulien/TeamProfile-Generator/README.md

   - [Questions](#questions)

 ## Description
-*Created a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person..* **Inquirer package** and **Jest** was included in this application.
+*Created a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.* **Inquirer package** and **Jest** was included in this application.

 >GIVEN a command-line application that accepts user input
 >